 At least you get 150kW DC charging as standard, capable of adding up to 80 per cent of capacity in 40 minutes (or around 88km of range every 10 minutes).
 That hefty battery means that home charging is a bit more of a chore, of course, but a full charge on a domestic wallbox can take from less than eight hours – so overnight charging shouldn’t be a problem.

-Of course, it’s better to compare this car with other EVs of its size – and there aren’t too many of those.
-The Jaguar I-Pace is larger and more expensive (although not by much), but BMW’s upcoming iX3 is a closer match, starting from around $110,000 while offering a bit more cabin space, luggage capacity, and range than the XC40.
+It’s better to compare this car with other EVs of its size – and there aren’t too many of those.
+The Jaguar I-Pace is larger and more expensive (although not by much), but BMW’s upcoming iX3 is a closer match, offering a bit more cabin space, luggage capacity, and range than the XC40.
 Volvo’s offering is in the mix, in other words – but on paper, far from a stand-out favourite.

 It stacks up well when you get behind the wheel, though.
 The first thing you’ll notice is that there’s no starter button; the car uses a seat sensor to trigger its key detection, so you can just get in, push it into D and drive, like a Tesla.